Micah Hyde charity softball game benefits IMagINe for Youth Foundation

 Hyde went on to say, "If it were not for my mom doing all that she could do, along with a support system that we were able to fall back on, I would not be where I am today.
 I know there are many kids that face similar circumstances, but unfortunately, they do not have a support system to depend on.
 That's why the IMagINe for Youth Foundation is here to give children the support they need in order to participate."

-The game will be offense against defense, and during a little batting practice back in April, Hyde predicted that the defense would blow out the offense, 22-10.
+The game was offense against defense, and during a little batting practice back in April, Hyde predicted that the defense would blow out the offense, 22-10.

 RELATED: Micah Hyde excited to give back with his charity softball game at Sahlen Field